 Injection molded plastics are used to produce a range of parts, from small electronic components to larger pieces of equipment.

-This process offers many versatile solutions and unique benefits, but it’s a practice that depends on the strength of its design.
+The plastic part design process offers many versatile solutions and unique benefits, but it’s a practice that depends on the strength of its design.

 In this article, we’ll look at some of the considerations that go into designing a part for plastic injection molding, including wall thickness transitions, ribs for stability, bosses for attachments and assembly, and draft angles to assist in removing the part from the mold.

-Many defects in injection molding parts can be reduced or even eliminated by taking steps to create the right wall-thickness design.
+Many defects in injection molding part design can be reduced or even eliminated by taking steps to create the right wall-thickness design.
 This means ensuring the thickness of each wall is as uniform as possible.
 In its liquid form, plastic will follow the path of least resistance and gravitate to larger wall areas, meaning smaller sections can go unfilled.

 Ribs increase the moment of inertia in a design, which in turn will increase the bending stiffness of a part without adding thickness.